In Depth Baby Product Reviews Led by a Pediatrician

 Size Matters

-Last, size matters.
-Once you've narrowed your options based on the above factors, the last thing to consider is your size needs.
-The strollers in this category range from 21 -33 lbs and from around 6,000 cubic inches folded to over 17,000, giving a huge size range to choose from.
-If you have limited space in an apartment or car, or you have limitations on the weight you can lift or carry, then the size of your stroller matters.
-If you plan to stroll right out your door and have less of a need to put your stroller in a car or carry it very far, then it might be less important.
-We measured each stroller and tested them in a compact SUV to give you comparable information to find the right size for your needs.
+Size matters.
+Once you've narrowed your options based on the above factors, the last thing to consider size.
+The strollers in this category range from 21-33 lbs and from around 6,000 cubic inches folded to over 17,000, giving a huge size range to choose from.
+If you have limited space in your home or car or limitations on the weight you can lift or carry, then the size of your stroller matters.
+If you plan to stroll straight from your front door and have less need to put your stroller in a car or carry it, then it might be less important.
+We measured each stroller and tested them in a compact SUV to give you comparable information.

 We purchased and tested popular strollers for everyday use in our full-size stroller review.